 Differential Schemes and Differential Cohomology (12w2151)

-Richard Churchill (Hunter College, City University of New York (CUNY), Graduate Center, CUNY, and University of Calgary)
+Richard Churchill (The City Univesity of New York and Univesity of Calgary)

 There are two main objectives.
 The first is to introduce very recent work on the ``modernization'' of differential algebra to algebraic geometers/number theorists having little or no acquaintance with the field.

 The basic properties of the differential spectrum (``DiffSpec'') of a differential ring have now been established in a manner which workers in those areas can quickly grasp, but those ideas need a proper venue for communication.
 The informal nature of BIRS' workshops, which are familiar to both applicants, would be ideal.